microsoft/pai/docs/pai-management/doc/how-to-start-pai-serv.md

 python paictl.py service start \
   [ -c ~/.kube/config] \
-  [ -n service-name ]
+  [ -n service-list ]
 ```

-If the `-n` parameter is specified, only the given service, e.g. `rest-server`, `webportal`, `watchdog`, etc., will be deployed.
+If the `-n` parameter is specified, only the given services, e.g. `rest-server`, `webportal`, `watchdog`, etc., will be deployed.
 If not, all PAI services will be deployed.
 In the latter case, the above command does the following things:

 - Generate Kubernetes-related configuration files based on `layout.yaml`.